Read This First

 Prompt 2: Can individual A rationally say at the end of the period, ‘I knew it all along’ if they maintained their high degree of belief without mapping it to the relevant evidence as it fluctuated?

-In plain terms: Individual A maintaining a high degree of belief throughout the entire period, despite the evidence fluctuating and only reaching the same high level at the end, could be interpreted as a case of confirmation bias rather than rational updating of belief according to the evidence.
+At the center is a simpler claim: Individual A maintaining a high degree of belief throughout the entire period, despite the evidence fluctuating and only reaching the same high level at the end, could be interpreted as a case of confirmation bias rather than rational updating of belief according to the evidence.

 - Belief and knowledge: The epistemic pressure is how evidence, uncertainty, and responsible confidence interact before the reader accepts or rejects the claim.